 Exclusive rights “reflect an author’s thankfulness for doing more than society expects or feels obligated to do”.
 However, when incentives are offered to people who have done something bad and grievous for the benefit of society as a whole, we may doubt whether creators and inventors really deserve it.
 They definitely do not deserve it twice, as they understand this.

-Others believe the inventor has already been compensated because the time between the creation of his invention and first copies is enough to reward him if the invention only takes place in advance.
-In this case, the exclusive right is clearly much more extreme.
+Others believe the inventor has already been compensated because the time between the creation of his invention and the first copies is enough to reward him if the invention only takes place in advance.
+In this case, the exclusive right is much more extreme.

 IV.
 Justification by personality rights/ the Personhood theory